 Celestron is a well-known telescope brand and if you happen to have one you’ll want to keep it at its best.
 To maintain its performance, you may need to collimate it.
-Here’s a step by step on how to collimate a Celestron telescope starting with how to know whether it needs collimating and just how to fix it if it does.
+Here’s a step by step on how to collimate a Celestron telescope starting with how to know whether it needs collimating.

 Collimation is basically the alignment of the optics.
 It is important if you want to get clear focus and the best performance from your telescope.

 If it is a Schmidt-Cassegrain telescope (SCT), then it is a catadioptric telescope with a system of mirrors and lens.